Nicolasmaes/homesono_design/markdown_files/design_first_brainstorm.md

 - contact the manager
 - access the FAQ section
 - browse product availabilities
-- put some product in the shopping cart
+- put products in the shopping cart
 - create an user account

 ---